noamross/jekyll-site/_posts/2012-04-16-are277---linear-optimal-control.md

 Krutilla, J. V. 1967.
 Conservation Reconsidered.
 The American Economic Review 57:777–786.
 Retrieved from [http://www.jstor.org/stable/1815368](http://www.jstor.org/stable/1815368 "http://www.jstor.org/stable/1815368").

+Reed, W. J. 1979.
+Optimal escapement levels in stochastic and deterministic harvesting models.
+Journal of Environmental Economics and Management 6:350–363. doi: 10.1016/0095-0696(79)90014-7.

 Sanchirico, J. N., and M. Springborn.
 2010.
 How to Get There From Here:
 Ecological and Economic Dynamics of Ecosystem Service Provision.